Prosper’s 2018-19 Federal Prebudget submission

 Meanwhile the natural bounty of land is ever increasing in price via debt leveraging and population growth, worsening housing affordability and financial stability.
 Infrastructure continues to lag, with publicly created value being pocketed in private hands.
-Worst of all reliance on Stamp Duties has reached all time highs, increasing inequality and putting unsustainable state budgets at risk in the even of a property downturn.
+Worst of all, reliance on Stamp Duties has reached all time highs, increasing inequality and putting unsustainable state budgets at risk in the event of a property downturn.

 Prosper Australia’s 2018-19 Federal PreBudget submission provides the Federal Government with five key policy priorities to ensure Australia’s economy can remain strong into the future.

 The Federal Government should establish a grants fund (of similar nature to the defunct Asset Recycling fund) to provide financial support and incentives to State Governments’ transitioning from stamp duties to broad-based land value tax.
 This builds upon the Government’s City Deals policy framework.

 The Federal Government has the capacity to facilitate the immediate abolition of land transfer duties (stamp duties) and associated deadweight losses they impose on the Australian economy.
 With sufficient bridging finance and grant incentives, State Governments could immediately abolish stamp duties and impose a Stamp Duty Replacement Tax (SDRT) on all future purchases of property

 The Federal Government can incentivise sub-national governments to adopt LVC, within a City Deals policy framework.
 This accords with the desire to use City Deals to leverage government investment toward broader economic reform.